drgreenthumb93/aktuelles_penetration-testing-cheat-sheet/README.md

 openssl x509 -noout -text -in keytool_results.txt
 ```

-Use [uncover](#uncover) with certificate Shodan and Censys Dorks to find more possibly in-scope hosts.
+Use [uncover](#uncover) with Shodan and Censys SSL/TLS Dorks to find more in-scope hosts.

 ## 3. Vulnerability Assesment/Exploiting

-Always try the null session login (i.e., no password login) or search the Internet for default credentials for a specific web application.
+Always try the null session login, i.e., no password login, or search the Internet for default credentials for a specific web application.

-Try to manipulate cookies or tokens to gain access or elevate privileges.
-On logout, always check if any of the cookies or tokens is still valid.
+Try to manipulate cookies or JWT tokens to gain access or elevate privileges.
+On logout, always check if any of the cookies or JWT tokens are still valid.

-Always inspect web browser's local storage, especially for single-page applications (SPAs).
+Always inspect web browser's local storage, especially if testing a single-page application (SPA).

-Try to transform, e.g., an HTTP POST request into an HTTP GET request (i.e., into a query string), and see if a server will accept it.
+Try to transform, e.g., an HTTP POST request into an HTTP GET request, i.e., into a query string, and see if a server will accept it.

 Turn off JavaScript in your web browser and check the web application behaviour again.

-Check the web application behaviour on mobile devices, e.g., check `m.somesite.com` for vulnerabilities because some features might work differently.
+Check the web application behaviour on a mobile device as some features might work differently.
+Try spoofing your User-Agent or try to visiting `m.somesite.com`.

 If you want to automate your code injection testing, check the [Wordlists](#wordlists) sub-section for code injection wordlists.
-Most of the wordlists also include obfuscated code injections.
+Some of the wordlists also include obfuscated code injections.

-If you see any amounts or quantities, try to use [danielmiessler/SecLists/tree/master/Fuzzing/Amounts](https://github.com/danielmiessler/SecLists/tree/master/Fuzzing/Amounts) wordlist as it might cause unintended behavior, error, or even bypass the minimum and maximum boundary.
+If you see any amounts or quantities, try to use [danielmiessler/SecLists/tree/master/Fuzzing/Amounts](https://github.com/danielmiessler/SecLists/tree/master/Fuzzing/Amounts) wordlist as it might cause unintended behavior, errors, or even bypass the minimum and maximum boundaries.

-**Don't forget to remove all the created artifacts (malware, exploits, tools, scripts, etc.) from a target host after you are done testing.**
+**Don't forget to clean up after yourself.
+Remove all the created artifacts, incl. malware, exploits, tools, scripts, etc., and revert all the settings and changes from a target host after you are done testing.**

 ### 3.1 Useful Websites